r-suzuki/dateback/README.md

 dateback::install(pkgs = "ranger", date = "2023-03-01")
 ```

-Or you can collect packages first, and install them later on (maybe in another system).
+Or you can collect packages first, and install them later on (maybe on another system).

 ```R
 dateback::collect(pkgs = "ranger", date = "2023-03-01", outdir = "out_dir")